vladjap/next.js-commerce-woo/README.md

 # Next.js Commerce WooCommerce Provider

 Integration provider for WordPress WooCommerce headless CMS.
+(Work in progress, curently only list is implented)

 This project is framework for next.js commerce.
 It should be placed in **framework** folder inside commerce project (https://github.com/vercel/commerce)